Specific savings accounts can help disabled individuals gain financial security.

 What is a check card?

-Most check cards feature a magnetic strip along the bottom of the back of the card, containing the cardholder’s personal information, including the checking account number, name and information pertinent to the use of the card.
+Most check cards feature a magnetic strip along the bottom of the back of the card, containing the card holder’s personal information, including the checking account number, the card holder’s name, and information pertinent to the use of the card.
 Although they resemble credit cards in appearance, check cards must be linked to a checking or savings account.

-As with other ATM cards, to access the funds, you must enter a personal identification number (PIN).
-In addition to a PIN, newer cards use chips that generate a unique one-time code every time you use the card.
+As with other ATM cards, to access the funds, the card holder must enter a personal identification number (PIN).
+In addition to a PIN, newer cards, known as smart cards, use chips that generate a unique one-time encrypted code every time the card is used.
 This cuts down on fraud and identity theft.

 Check card example

 It’s a Friday night and Tom is going out to dinner with a group of friends.
-But he doesn’t have enough cash in his wallet to pay for his portion the restaurant check.
-So, Tom stops off at an ATM machine to withdrawal some money, using his ATM card.
+But he doesn’t have enough cash in his wallet to pay for his portion the restaurant bill.
+So Tom stops off at an ATM machine to withdraw some money using his check card.